 Fundraising variations:

-A grill master challenge where you pay $10 to enter a mini BBQ cook-off (guests vote by donating to their favorite).
+Run a 'grill master challenge' where teams pay £5 to enter a mini barbecue cook-off and guests vote by donating to their favourite.

-Local musicians play while guests donate to request songs.
+Invite local musicians to play while guests donate to request songs.

 Setup instructions: